mddazure/azure-vwan-microhack/README.md

 :exclamation: Note that spoke-1-vnet and spoke-2-vnet are now disconnected from the West Europe Hub, and are peered behind a new Spoke containing the NVA.
 This nva-vnet is connected to Hub.

 In this scenario we will manipulate routing to direct traffic to and from spoke-1-vnet and spoke-2-vnet through the NVA.
-Outbound internet traffic from spoke-1-vnet and spoke-2-vnet will als0o be directed through the NVA, but we will discover that it is not possible to do so for spoke-3-vnet and spoke-4-vnet.
+Outbound internet traffic from spoke-1-vnet and spoke-2-vnet will also be directed through the NVA, but we will discover that it is not possible to do so for spoke-3-vnet and spoke-4-vnet.

 ## Task 1: Prepare the environment
-A number of changes must be made to prepare the Virtual WAN for this environment:
+A number of changes must be made to prepare the Virtual WAN for this scenario:
 - Reconfigure for Default routing
 - Disconnect Spoke 1 and Spoke 2 from the Hub
 - Connect the NVA Spoke to the Hub